ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2023_Spring/en.md

    - Both players will alternate picking a beatmap from the mappool.
      - If there is a tie in one beatmap, the beatmap will start again.
 A beatmap will not be restarted more than twice.
 8. Players are allowed to rematch if any player disconnects early on during a beatmap(Send a message in the game in time to notify the referee to restart the match).
-   - The match must aobrt before the match started more than 30 seconds or playing more than 1/4 of the beatmaps.
+   - If needed, the match must abort before the match started more than 30 seconds or playing more than 1/4 of the beatmaps.
    - The same mods and beatmap must be used when the match restarts.
    - Please make sure there are no technical issues before the start of the tournament.
 9. Unexpected incidents will be handled by the host.
 Referees may allow higher tolerance depending on the given circumstances.
 This is up to their discretion.